Ainitmann/hello-world/README.md

 P.P.P.S.
         What exactly does the p & the s in P.S. even stand for?
 I suppose I could google it.
 That would just be me procrastinating even more.
-Gotdamn, I am a procrastinating whore!!!
+Got****, I am a procrastinating w****!!!